A Survey on Large Language Model based Autonomous Agents: LLM-based Autonomous Agent Application

-\textbf{Political Science and Economy}: Recent studies have employed LLM-based agents in the fields of political science and economics~\cite{argyle2023out,horton2023large,ziems2023can}.
-These agents are utilized to analyze partisan impressions and explore how political actors modify agendas, among other applications.
-Additionally, LLM-based agents can be utilized for ideology detection and predicting voting patterns~\cite{argyle2023out}.
-Furthermore, recent research endeavors have focused on understanding the discourse structure and persuasive elements of political speech through the assistance of LLM-based agents~\cite{ziems2023can}.
-In the study conducted by Horton et al.~\cite{horton2023large}, LLM-based agents are provided with specific traits such as talents, preferences, and personalities.
-This allows researchers to explore economic behavior in simulated scenarios and gain novel insights into the field of economics.
+\textbf{Political Science and Economy}: LLM-based agents can also be utilized to study political science and economy~\cite{argyle2023out,ziems2023can,horton2023large}.
+In~\cite{argyle2023out}, LLM-based agents are utilized for ideology detection and predicting voting patterns.
+In~\cite{ziems2023can}, the authors focuses on understanding the discourse structure and persuasive elements of political speech through the assistance of LLM-based agents.
+In~\cite{horton2023large}, LLM-based agents are provided with specific traits such as talents, preferences, and personalities to explore human economic behaviors in simulated scenarios.